Announcing the Chainlink Spring 2022 Hackathon Winners

 DAO Prize Winner ($20,000)

 The DAO prize was awarded to 0xAudition, a DAO project that aims to provide both social and financial protection to new users delving into Web3.
-Built by Tomo Saigon, 0xAudition is a DAO governance platform that can power pools for smart contract insurance, bounty rewards for audits from top developers, and decentralized governance using Chainlink Keepers to trigger outcomes.
+Built by Tomo Saigon, 0xAudition is a DAO governance platform that can power pools for smart contract insurance, bounty rewards for audits from top developers, and decentralized governance using Chainlink Automation to trigger outcomes.

 Women in Tech Prize Winner ($20,000)